Skip to main content

 Year 2

-Our language degrees include a compulsory year abroad at Level 3 so the normal entry route for all language degrees is to Year 1 for a four-year honours course.
-However, candidates with outstanding Advanced Highers or A-Level results may be considered on an individual basis.
+Our language degrees include a compulsory year abroad at Level 3 so students typically enter in Year 1 for a four-year honours course.
+However, candidates with strong Advanced Highers or A-Level results will be considered.
+Applicants may be asked to complete a language assessment as part of the application process.

-- Advanced Higher: BB with B in main Language and AABB at Higher
+• Advanced Higher: BB with B in the languages to b studied and AABB at Higher.

 Year 3